jay-johnson/sci-pype/README.rst

         dev$ cd scipype

 #.
-Set up a local virtual env using the installer:
+Set up a local virtual environment using the installer

     This will take some time and may fail due to missing packages on your host.
 Please refer to the `Coming Soon and Known Issues`_ section for help getting passed these issues.